Tharun-Yenduri/CMOS-circuit-design-workshop/README.md

 - Conclusion from lab:
   1. As power supply voltage decreases the gain is increasing but when the power supply is 1V then the gain cannot be increased as 1V is not sufficient to turn on the pmos and nmos transistor.

-## Section-2:Statice behaviour evaluation-CMOS inverter robustness-Device variation:
+## Section-2:Statice behaviour evaluation-CMOS inverter robustness-Device variation
 - Device Variation is also one of the variation that defines the CMOS inverter robustness
   1. Etching variation
   2. Oxide thickness variation